tomvanbraeckel/yamcs.github.com/docs/server/Packet_Telemetry.md

 The Yamcs Server implements a subset of the XTCE (XML Telemetric and Command Exchange) for telemetry processing.
 Only the concepts defined by the standard are supported.

-For information about XTCE, please refer to <xref linkend="RD2"></xref> and <xref linkend="RD3"></xref>.
-This sections details only the XTCE types implemented in Yamcs.
+For information about XTCE, please refer to [http://www.xtce.org](http://www.xtce.org).
+These sections detail only the XTCE types implemented in Yamcs.

 #### Sequence Containers